facebook/stylex/README.md

 ## Contributing

-Development happens in the open on GitHub and we are grateful for contributions including bug fixes, improvements, and ideas.
+Development happens in the open on GitHub and we are grateful for your contributions including bug fixes, improvements, and ideas.

 ### Code of Conduct

 This project expects all participants to adhere to Meta's OSS [Code of Conduct](https://opensource.fb.com/code-of-conduct/).
-Please read the full text so that you can understand what actions will and will not be tolerated.
+Please read the full text to understand what actions will and will not be tolerated.

 ### Contributing Guide